Samsung/tizen-docs/docs/application/dotnet/tutorials/sec-privileges.md

 >
 > Since Tizen 4.0, the status of privacy-related privileges can be [resolved at runtime](../guides/security/requesting-permissions.md) using the [Privacy Privilege Manager API](../api/tizenfx/api/Tizen.Security.PrivacyPrivilegeManager.html).

-The Tizen Studio also provides privilege checker tools to check whether the Tizen application source code contains any privilege violations.
+Tizen Studio also provides privilege checker tools to check whether the Tizen application source code contains any privilege violations.
 For more information, see [Verifying APIs and
 Privileges](../../tizen-studio/native-tools/api-checker.md).

 <a name="API"></a>